 The Susan G. Komen 3-Day® Crew is organized in such a way as to accomplish all the necessary tasks in the time permitted.
 Each role is important!
 Functions and physical requirements vary from team to team.
 All of the team assignments involve a certain amount of lifting; some more than others.
 The size of each crew team is based upon the number of participants for each event and is subject to change.

 If you have a physical limitation, it is very important that you let us know so we can find the right team for you.
-Our Crew & Volunteer Coaches will work with you to find the best team for both you and the event.
+Our Crew & Volunteer Coordinators will work with you to find the best team for both you and the event.
 Please read each crew team description carefully before filling out your crew assignment form.

-If you’re not on your ideal crew team because the team was full when you selected your assignment, fill out a Crew Wish List Form to let us know which Crew teams you are interested in being a part of this year.
+If you’re not on your ideal crew team because the team was full when you selected your assignment, fill out a Crew Wish List Form to let us know which crew teams you are interested in being a part of this year.

 CAMP HYDRATION — Requires heavy lifting periodically throughout the day.
 Loads and delivers water, sports drinks and ice to all camp hydration locations.
 Redistributes supplies as needed and transports excess supplies.
 Must be able to drive a 24’ truck (no special license needed, except a valid driver’s license).
 Lift 50 lbs.
 4–6 team members.
 Must attend drivers training session at the All-Crew Meeting.